Predictable output

 Technology

 BlueNRG develops a modular floating tidal turbine.
-The vertical-axis architecture is designed to increase unit power, simplify installation and maintenance, and reduce project cost from the design stage.
+The vertical-axis architecture is designed to increase unit power, simplify installation and maintenance, remain robust offshore and reduce CAPEX from the design stage.

 A floating structure positioned at sea level, with turbines operating below the surface where marine currents are captured.

-A modular multi-stage turbine architecture, independent from the direction of the current and adaptable to site depth.
+A modular vertical-axis architecture with multi-stage turbines, independent from current direction and adaptable to site depth.

 Electromechanical components are designed to remain accessible at sea level, simplifying inspection and maintenance.

-Architecture, installation and operations are designed from the start to minimize CAPEX and OPEX.
+Architecture, installation and operations are designed from the start to be robust and reduce CAPEX and OPEX.

 Competitiveness

-The drastic reduction of CAPEX through design-to-cost, combined with a record 4 MW target unit power, is intended to reach the most competitive electricity costs in tidal stream energy.
+A robust design-to-cost architecture, combined with a record 4 MW target unit power, is intended to reduce CAPEX and reach the most competitive electricity costs in tidal stream energy.
 The objective is not only technical performance, but a bankable renewable energy product.

 Market